 - Suites of rooms for every subject, enabling specialist teachers to each have their own classroom within a faculty suite

 - Every faculty has access to sets

 of Chromebooks situated in their

 curriculum area; with subject

 specific software and broadband

 access to a filtered Internet.

 There are 36 PCs in the Learning

 Resources Centre and over 100 in

+the 6th Form Centre

-- Digital projection and interactive whiteboard technology is available in every classroom - 16 modern Science laboratories - Recently constructed teaching blocks for the English and Science faculties - A high quality Arts building housing Music, Dance, Drama and Sports Hall for PE - Newly refurbished Sports Hall with state of the art sports changing facilities - Superb suite of Visual Arts studios representing an outstanding and unique learning environment, incorporating multimedia and
+- Digital projection and interactive whiteboard technology is available in every classroom

+- 16 modern Science laboratories

+- Recently constructed teaching blocks for the English and Science faculties - A high quality Arts building housing Music, Dance, Drama and Sports Hall for PE - Newly refurbished Sports Hall with state of the art sports changing facilities - Superb suite of Visual Arts studios representing an outstanding and unique learning environment, incorporating multimedia and photography - An extensive Design and
-- photography

-- An extensive Design and Technology centre incorporating Food, Textiles, Graphics and Design in wood, metal and plastics
+- Technology centre incorporating Food, Textiles, Graphics and Design in wood, metal and plastics

 - A large and extensive Library and Learning Resources Centre equipped with ICT facilities and a silent 6th Form study room

 - Specialist 6th Form areas and rooms

 - A fully resourced Careers Room

-- A Dining Centre and 6th Form Refectory (we are currently in the process of expanding our Dining Centre)
+- Newly refurbished Dining Centre and 6th Form Refectory

 - All-weather pitch

 - A fully equipped medical centre

-Open Week: Monday 26th September - Friday 30th September 2023 presentations from the Headteacher, senior staff and students followed by a tour of the school.
+Open Week: Monday 25th September - Friday 29th September 2023 presentations from the Headteacher, senior staff and students followed by a tour of the school.
 Further information about our Open Week can be found on the Nower Hill High School website from the start of September.